Avril Lavigne: Songwriting

 On her debut album, Let Go, Lavigne preferred the less mainstream songs, such as "Losing Grip", instead of her more radio-friendly singles, such as "Complicated", saying that "the songs I did with the Matrix ... were good for my first record, but I don't want to be that pop anymore."
 Lavigne's second album, Under My Skin, had deeper personal themes underlying each song, with Lavigne remarking that "I've gone through so much, so that's what I talk about ...
 Like boys, like dating or relationships."
 In contrast, her third album, The Best Damn Thing, was not personal to her.
 "Some of the songs I wrote didn't even mean that much to me.
 It's not like some personal thing I'm going through."
 Her objective in writing the album was simply to "make it fun".
 Goodbye Lullaby, her fourth album, was much more personal than her earlier records, with Lavigne describing the album as "more stripped down, deeper.
 All the songs are very emotional."

 While Lavigne said she was not angry, her interviews were still passionate about the media's lack of respect for her songwriting.
 She said, "I am a writer, and I won't accept people trying to take that away from me", adding that she had been writing "full-structured songs" since she was 14.
 Despite this, Lavigne's songwriting has been questioned throughout her career.
 The songwriting trio the Matrix, with whom Lavigne wrote songs for Let Go, claimed they were the main songwriters of her singles "Complicated", "Sk8er Boi" and "I'm with You".
 Lavigne said that she was the primary songwriter for every song on the album, stating that "[N]one of those songs aren't from me".

-In 2007, Chantal Kreviazuk, who wrote with Lavigne on Under My Skin, accused her of plagiarism and criticized her songwriting, saying that "Avril doesn't really sit and write songs by herself or anything."
+In 2007, Chantal Kreviazuk, who wrote with Lavigne on Under My Skin, accused her of plagiarism and criticised her songwriting, saying that "Avril doesn't really sit and write songs by herself or anything."
 Lavigne also disclaimed this, and considered taking legal action against Kreviazuk for "clear defamation" against her character.
-Kreviazuk later apologized, saying that "Avril is an accomplished songwriter and it has been my privilege to work with her."
+Kreviazuk later apologised, saying that "Avril is an accomplished songwriter and it has been my privilege to work with her."
 Shortly after that, Tommy Dunbar, founder of the band the Rubinoos, sued Lavigne, her publishing company, and Lukasz "Dr. Luke" Gottwald for allegedly stealing parts of "I Wanna Be Your Boyfriend" for her song "Girlfriend".
 Gottwald defended Lavigne, stating, "me and Avril wrote the song together...
 It has the same chord progressions as ten different Blink-182 songs, the standard changes you'd find in a Sum 41 song.
 It's the Sex Pistols, not the Rubinoos."
 In January 2008, a confidential settlement was reached between the parties.